 This strange but overlong docudrama explores the workers and clients of a company who rent family members

-Family Romance, LLC is slow and uneventful, with only the slightest thread of a plot running through it – a series of scenes, really, loosely connected.
+Family Romance, LLC is slow and uneventful, with only the slightest thread of a plot running through it – a series of standalone scenes, really, loosely connected.
 The services offered by Ishii and his company, aside from the usual rent-a-family member, extend to all kinds of bizarre requests.
 After failing to experience the happiness she felt after winning the lottery years ago, one woman hires them to present her with a fake winning ticket at a random point in the future.
 Later, a railroad employee hires Ishii to take the fall after he makes a mistake at work.
 To what extent Herzog is merely taking pleasure inventing these scenarios compared to the genuine scenarios that might be undertaken by the real “Family Romance LLC” is impossible to tell (and part of the fun).

 What starts out as vaguely tedious becomes more and more intriguing, especially as the relationship between Ishii and Mahiro is complicated and you get the sense that real attachments have formed (in itself an illusion, but you will be convinced).
 It’s too long, even at 89 minutes, but there are insights into Japan’s wish fulfilment culture that are humorous and surprising enough to hold your attention.
 A trip to a robot hotel, for example, makes for a fun little diversion, especially as Ishii – a calm and likeable presence throughout – marvels at a tank filled with robot fish.